Container Storage Interface (CSI) Driver

 Volume Attachment

-- Attaches the
+- Attaches the Volume to the specified node

-to the specified node - Returns the device path that will be used for mounting
+- Returns the device path that will be used for mounting

 Volume Detachment

-- Perform any necessary cleanup operations
+- Performs any necessary cleanup operations

 - Ensures the volume is properly detached before returning